Judith M. Gallent

 Experience

-• Representation of the public authority that develops and operates New York City’s mass transit system in land use matters, including the reconstruction of Penn Station, the nation’s busiest rail station; the recent $82 million purchase of a site in East Harlem, NY from Extell Development to serve as the terminus of New York City’s Second Avenue Subway line; obtaining easements from private property owners required under the New York City Zoning Resolution on multiple properties along the route of the second phase of the Second Avenue Subway line, as well as zoning issues arising in connection with development of property owned by the MTA and private developer transit improvements pursuant to various Zoning Resolution zoning incentive provisions.
+- Representation of the Metropolitan Transportation Authority in land use matters, including the reconstruction of Penn Station, the nation’s busiest rail station; the $82 million purchase of a site in East Harlem, NY to serve as the terminus of New York City’s Second Avenue Subway line and the rezoning of the site to facilitate the development a transit-oriented mixed use project above the future station; obtaining easements from private property owners required under the New York City Zoning Resolution on multiple properties along the route of the second phase of the Second Avenue Subway line, as well as zoning issues arising in connection with development of property owned by the MTA and private developer transit improvements pursuant to various Zoning Resolution zoning incentive provisions.

-• Represented Flushing Commons LLC, a joint venture of The Rockefeller Group Development Corporation and TDC Development and Construction Corporation, as developer in obtaining land use approvals in connection with the Flushing Commons project in Queens, an $850 million project consisting of the redevelopment of a 5.5-acre, city-owned municipal parking lot into a 1.6 million-square-foot mixed-use development, including residential, commercial and community facility uses, as well as below-grade public parking.
+- Representation of developer of the Flushing Commons project in Queens in obtaining 11 land use approvals, including zoning map and zoning text amendments to facilitate the redevelopment of a 5.5-acre, city-owned municipal parking lot into a 1.6 million-square-foot mixed-use multi building development, including residential, commercial and community facility uses, as well as below-grade public parking.

-• Representation of The Hudson Companies in connection with applications for land use approvals, including a rezoning and special permits, to facilitate a supportive and affordable housing development with ground floor retail at 806 Ninth Avenue in Manhattan, as well as a zoning determination from the New York City Department of Buildings and a zoning lot development agreement.
+- Representation of The Hudson Companies in connection with applications for land use approvals, including a rezoning, text amendment and special permits, to facilitate a supportive and affordable housing development with ground floor retail at 806 Ninth Avenue in Manhattan (known as The Lirio), as well as a zoning determination from the New York City Department of Buildings and a zoning lot development agreement.

 Resources